icons8/lunacy-docs/docs/styling.md

 **Note:** Blur is quite a demanding effect in terms of computing resources.
 Avoid excessive use of blurs within a document.
 For the same reason, we limited the maximum blur value to *50*.

-## Applying styling option to multiple objects
+## Applying styling options to multiple objects

 You can apply styling options to multiple selected objects at the same time.
 If you see the *Click + to replace mixed content* caption under any of the options, it means that the selected objects have different settings for this option.
 A click over the plus icon will replace current settings with new ones common for all selected objects.
 In the figure below, this caption appears under the **Fills** section.